sydhnlee/CS56-Project/README.md

 **Initial tasks:**

 Syd -
-       Create rough draft of the GreetScreen window with JavaFX (Buttons, TextFields and other necessary nodes should be implemented)
+       Create User class and rough draft of the GreetScreen window with JavaFX (Buttons, TextFields and other necessary nodes should be implemented).
 Add functionality so that information entered into TextFields is used to create an instance of User class

 Ki -
        Create rough draft of the GoalSelection window with JavaFX (Buttons and any other necessary nodes should be implemented)